Were You Injured in a San Diego Workplace Accident?

 Workers' compensation insurance includes:

-- Medical care related to the injury or illness
+• Medical care related to the injury or illness

-- Ongoing medical treatment
+• Ongoing medical treatment

-- Future medical care
+• Future medical care

-- Temporary disability benefits
+• Temporary disability benefits

-- Cost of retraining
+• Cost of retraining

-- Lost wages
+• Lost wages

-- Permanent disability
+• Permanent disability

-- Death benefits
+• Death benefits

-- Funeral expenses
+• Funeral expenses

 What is a Third-Party Claim in a Workers’ Comp Case?

-If you suffered injuries in a work-related accident that was caused by a third-party, not your employer, you may be able to pursue a third-party claim.
-This is a separate personal injury claim against the third-party that injured you, so it is outside of the workers' compensation system.
-In a third-party claim, the victim must prove the following:
+If you suffered injuries in a work-related accident caused by a third party, not your employer, you may be able to pursue a third-party claim.
+A third-party claim is a separate personal injury claim against the third party that injured you outside the workers' compensation system.

-- The employee sustained injuries in a work-related accident.
+• The employee sustained injuries in a work-related accident.

-- The third-party owed a duty of care to the injured employee.
+• The third party owed a duty of care to the injured employee.

-- The employee suffered an injury and other losses in the work-related accident.
+• The employee suffered an injury and other losses in the work-related accident.

 Did You Suffer an Injury at Work?